 Try cooking ratatouille for dinner or experiment with whipping up vegan pancakes, so you can always have a snack even if you’re out of eggs!
 Bacon-wrapped chicken that is smothered in brown sugar and spices is always a wonderful addition to any meal!

 You don’t have to recreate the Mona Lisa.
 It’s wonderful just to doodle for fun!
-Drawing gives your hands and mind something to focus on.
+Drawing gives your hands and minds something to focus on.

 This is even better if you can draw with someone.
 You could host a mini-contest about it, or even just embrace the camaraderie while you create.